jundalisay/sp/content/en/research/lamarck/zoology/chapter-08f.md

-(Eighth class of the Animal Kingdom)

 Oviparous animals with an elongated body, which is soft and ringed laterally, rarely having eyes and a distinct head, and lacking articulated limbs.
 Arteries and veins for circulation; respiration by gills; a longitudinal ganglionic chord.

-Observations

-We see in the annelids that nature is forced to abandon the method of articulation which she has constantly used with the insects, arachnids, and crustaceans.
-Their bodies--elongated, soft, and for the most part composed of simple rings--gives these animals the appearance of being just as imperfect as the worms, with whom people have confused them.
+In the annelids, nature is forced to abandon the method of articulation which she has constantly used with the insects, arachnids, and crustaceans.

+Their bodies are elongated, soft, and mostly composed of simple rings.

+This gives these animals the appearance of being just as imperfect as the worms, with whom people have confused them.

 But since they have arteries and veins and breathe by gills, these animals, very distinct from the worms, must, along with the cirripeds, make the transition from the crustaceans to the mollusks.

 They lack articulated limbs (2), and most of them have, on the side, bristles or bundles  which take the place of limbs.
 Almost all of them are suckers and feed themselves only on fluid material.

-Table of Annelids
+## Table of Annelids

 First Order: Cryptobranch Annelids